Governor Sisolak considers his first legislative session

 Additionally, he says what happens economically in Nevada over the next two years could change funding mechanisms.

 In addition to education, the governor pointed to what he says are other accomplishments of his administration.

-A bill tying Nevada’s Electoral College votes to the national popular vote is one of the few pieces of legislation he has vetoed thus far.
+A bill tying Nevada’s Electoral College votes to the national popular vote is one of the few pieces of legislation

 "Nevada matters.
 I mean we matter.
 We are a small state, we are early, but those 6 votes are important when you are coming out of the gate,” said Sisolak.
 “And to make us just part of this big package, we had an awful lot of presidential visits last time around.
 We've got an awful lot in this primary already-- presidential candidates stopping in.
 I don't want to diminish our potential by becoming part of a pack that I think would dilute our influence,” he said.

 He said Nevada will soon have collective bargaining for state workers, a first for the Silver State.

 There will also be an increase in the